9 Interesting Day Trips From Kyoto Japan

 Nara is one of the best day trips from Kyoto, located just 35 kilometres apart and with Japan’s great public transport connections you can take a high-speed train between the two cities taking between 35 and 45 minutes, depending on which train line you take.

 Nara was once named Heijo when it was established in 710 as Japan’s first permanent capital, as opposed to the capital being moved with each emperor prior to that point.
 Thanks to this Nara is filled with some of Japan’s oldest temples and historic treasures.
+Check out this Nara Itinerary for more info.

 The Horyuji Temple is not only a beautiful temple to explore but is also one of the world’s oldest wooden buildings.
 The temples which can be visited during your day trip to Nara is the Todaiji Temple, Omizutori, Toshodaiji Temple, Yakushiji Temple, or the Kofukuji Temple.
 Isui-en Garden is a must visit for a day trip to the city, with blooming flowers, ample space for walking through the gardens and around the pond.